 Google's John Mueller: "The ranking boost for HTTPS is quite small."

 Google's mobile-friendly algorithm rolled out in 2015 and was enhanced in 2016.
 But, it's still only one ranking factor of many.
 Quality and relevance still win, so pages can still rank well when not mobile-friendly (especially for brand or navigational queries).

 Safe Browsing: Visual Impact

 Currently, when Google detects security issues like malware, dangerous downloads, etc., urls will be labeled in the search results & browsers can present an interstitial.
 But, it will contribute to the Page Experience ranking signal in 2021.

 In May of 2020, Google announced Core Web Vitals, which are several important metrics from a performance standpoint.
 They will be factored into the Page Experience Signal once it launches.
 They currently include three metrics:

 Page Speed has always been a lightweight signal.
 Google has confirmed this several times, with the latest confirmation in a mythbusting video with Martin Splitt and Eric Enge.

 Google has explained that both the Page Experience Signal and Core Web Vitals will be updated annually.
 That's when new user experience signals and/or new core web vitals could be added, removed, etc.

-Google announced that the Page Experience Signal will roll out in May of 2021.
-Google is also working on displaying an icon in the search results indicating a strong page experience.
+Google explained the Page Experience Signal will roll out in mid-June 2021 (& fully in August 2021).
+Google is also working on an icon in the mobile search results indicating a strong page experience.